 In the future, Congress will be required, by law, to agree on total spending figures for various areas of our life by May 15 each year.
-Then, before October 15, the Congress will have to decide how the specific expenditures will be made.
+Then, before October 15. the Congress will have to decide how the specific expenditures will be made.
 In short, there will be a unified budget so that Congress will know in advance whether it will be running a budget deficit or a budget surplus.
 This year the President asked for a budget that predicted a \$67 billion deficit and various spending measures passed by Congress enlarged that deficit.
-I observed that this week the Republican Mer bers of the Congress set a target of reaching a balanced dget within three years, but they did not expect to be able to reach it before then. hope that they may be wrong I thing we may be able to reach it sooner, but it will be difficult and will require careful scrutiny as each spend ing bill comes along.
+I observed that this week the Republican Members of the Congress set a target of reaching a balanced budget within three years, but they did not expect to be able to reach it before then.
+I hope that they may be wrong I thing we may be able to reach it sooner, but it will be difficult and will require careful scrutiny as each spending bill comes along.
+I will appreciate your what the bills or the revenues from taxes will be.

-I will appreciate your understanding when I conclude that I must vote against some spending bills even if spent in our district, since ! must do my part to keep down overall federal spending Few tasks are more difficult
+understanding when I conclude that I must vote against some spending bills even if some of the money is to be spent in our district, since I must do my part to keep down overall federal spending Few tasks are more difficult or more worthwhile